Witch Island: Daniel Gano Chittenden

 Anna H. Chittenden (a.k.a.
-Grace Courtland, The Witch of Wall Street)
+Grace Courtland, the Witch of Wall Street)

 During his time in Milwaukee, Daniel met local actress, vocalist and instrumentalist, Anna H. Loomis (1839-1919).
 She played piano, guitar and banjo and performed under the stage name, Grace Courtland.
-Anna, also, owned and operated her own theatrical company called the Grace Courtland Comedy Company.
+Anna also owned and operated her own theatrical company, the Grace Courtland Comedy Company.

-Anna's Early Life
+Anna's early life

 Her parents descended from the Nomadic gypsies of Great Britain.
 Her mother's family came to America and lived in the Mohawk Valley region amongst the Mohawk people and the Cherokee.
 Her paternal grandparents were of the earliest settlers of Vermont where her father was born.
 She was the daughter of Levi Goodrich Loomis (1806-1892) and Mary Hallet (1821-1854).

 Levi resided in a young Chicago when there were only three houses in the entire city.
 In 1828, he migrated to Wisconsin.
 He arrived July 25 on the land which would eventually become Milwaukee.
 He is regarded as the first Anglo-Saxon to set foot in Milwaukee.
 Only a handful of scattered Potawatomi, Menominee, Ojibwe (Chippewa), Miami people and Wyandot people Wigwams occupied the land.
 Solomon Juneau lived in one of those wigwams.
 Levi briefly shared the wigwam with Solomon and even worked for him for a few months.
 Levi traded furs with the locals and learned to speak most of their languages.
 He even translated the Lord's Prayer and various hymns into Potawatomi to help the local missionaries.

 By the late 1830s, Levi was living in Manhattan, Ohio (a defunct town at the mouth of the Maumee River whose land was swallowed up by the northward growth of Toledo, Ohio) with his wife Mary and two small children, one being Anna in her infancy.
 He operated a trading post which did business with the local Native Americans. which was how he met Anna's mother, Mary Hallet, who lived among them as a gypsy.
 The story is Mary fell into the Maumee while crossing a raft of logs, Levi rescued her, they fell in love and married two years later.
 When hostilities broke out between the Cherokee and Mohawk nations, he moved his family back to Milwaukee.
 He worked as a mason for some years before opening a pawnbroker's shop in Market Square in 1858.
 Per the 1860 census, he had amassed $26,000 in real estate and personal assets.

 Her mother, Mary, died October 3, 1854.
 A bit of folklore: Her mother was said to be clairvoyant herself.
 Mary supposedly foretold her own death.
 She predicted her forthcoming demise because a white cow stuck her nose in the window for several straight days.